audulus/docs/index.md

 -   Many operations use right-click context menus (or control+click if you have one button)
 -   To create a new node, right-click on the background.
 A menu will pop up that gives you access to all the nodes and Modules.
 The Module Library is found at the bottom of the menu. ( *See Note 1* )
--   To zoom, use the mouse wheel or pinch with two fingers on your trackpad
+-   To zoom, use the mouse wheel or pinch with two fingers on your trackpad.
--   to pan, use two fingers on your trackpad, or hold the Option/Alt key and drag
+-   To pan, use two fingers on your trackpad, or hold the Option/Alt key and drag.
+You can also zoom out, hover your mouse over a new focal point, and zoom back in - this may seem an odd way to navigate at first, but it is much faster than simply panning because it requires less mouse movement.
--   Apple Magic Mouse users: swipe on the mouse to pan, hold the Control key and swipe vertically to zoom.
-(Note: you may need to turn off "Use scroll gesture with modifier keys to zoom", in the Zoom section of the Accessibility control panel in System Preferences.)
+-   *Apple Magic Mouse users:* swipe on the mouse to pan, hold the Control key and swipe vertically to zoom.
+You may need to turn off "Use scroll gesture with modifier keys to zoom," in the Zoom section of the Accessibility control panel in System Preferences.
 -   to select a node just click on it
 -   to select multiple nodes, hold shift while clicking, or drag on the background to lasso-select.
 -   to make a connection between nodes, drag from an output to an input